Ankitraut4/3D-Gaussian-Splat-Segmentation-Built-on-Meta-s-EgoLifter-model-/README.md

 # About

-This project is a fork of [EgoLifter](https://github.com/facebookresearch/egolifter).
-It contains some additional experiments.

 This project revisits **EgoLifter** (Meta, 2024), a method that lifts 2D instance masks into 3D by learning a per-Gaussian embedding within a **3D Gaussian Splatting (3DGS)** scene.
 While the original EgoLifter uses **SAM (Segment Anything Model)** to generate *per-frame segmentation masks*, we extend the pipeline to use **SAM2**, which provides **temporally-consistent video object masks**, improving the contrastive learning signal and cluster stability.

 We additionally experiment with injecting **native 3DGS attributes** (position, scale, opacity) into a lightweight **MLP-based embedding network** to evaluate whether geometric cues can strengthen 3D segment separation.

+Note:- This project is a fork of [EgoLifter](https://github.com/facebookresearch/egolifter).
+It contains some additional experiments.
 ---

 ## 🔄 Key Enhancements Over Original EgoLifter